 That said, the individual parts can be made into a meal by themselves (in fact, I made extra curry and we're having that for dinner tonight) and I'll break them out into separate recipes later so you don't have to deal with the ramble.
 Thankfully the components are pretty straight-forward and pretty much straight out of the Indian playbook.

 This serves up to about eight, depending on sides and how much bread you have.

 Next up comes the curry.
-You can start this while the cheese is chillin' but for cooking purposes you don't want to start putting things into the pan until at least 30 minutes before the cheese is ready.
-I prepped all the stuff while I was on a roll though, so I could relax for a few minutes. [note: this is going to give you enough curry for leftovers.
+Don't start this until the paneer is close, as you'll need at least an hour between all the prep and cooking. [note: this is going to give you enough curry for leftovers.
 I couldn't think of a way to pare it down enough]